GEC Z8896 Lantern Installations

 The following images of the same installation were provided to me by AgentHalogen_87.
 With these excellent close-ups, the 80W MBFU lamp can be appreciated in all it's glory!

-The others have slowly dwindled away over the past few decades, owing to replacement lanterns (mostly WRTL 2600s) but some (about 7) still remain.
-They are located on Abelia.
+The others had slowly dwindled away over the past few decades, owing to replacement lanterns (mostly WRTL 2600s) but some (about 5) still remained at the time of photographing.
+They were located on Abelia, but were all removed in late 2024.
 A special thanks to AgentHalogen_87 for making me aware of these GEC Z8896s.

 Lantern T25 is seen below: